 Ah-ha.
 Just what I wanted, some sites and forums that explain this.
 I go to read a few.

-Oh look't this!
-A fine page of easy-to-understand explanations about RAM memory for PC computers and laptops.
+I found a fine page of easy-to-understand explanations about RAM memory for PC computers and laptops.
 Unfortunately, that site has gone fooey.

 A definition found on Yahoo answers: "Short for Error-Correcting-Code memory, a type of memory that includes special circuitry for testing and accuracy of data as it passes in and out of memory."